ALF Fellows Program

 “The ability to perceive or think differently is more important than the knowledge gained” – David Bohm

-Alf Fellowship ImagesEach Fellows class is comprised of twenty to twenty-five men and women – proven leaders from all sectors – who are selected in each chapter community to participate in the program.
-The program year begins with an orientation, and includes a series of monthly seminars on topics such as dialogue, conflict management and resolution, ethics, vision and change, and emerging themes in leadership, as well as a weeklong wilderness experience in which each class faces the challenge of scaling a mountaintop.
-Conquering the mountain is a collective and individual victory that leads participants to tap into seldom-used inner resources in a way that transforms their perceptions of personal abilities, and strengthens and adds new dimensions to their visions of themselves and others and what, together, they can do.
+Each Fellows class is composed of fifteen to twenty-five proven leaders from all sectors, who are selected in each chapter to participate in the program.
+The program year begins with an orientation, and includes a series of monthly seminars on topics such as dialogue, conflict management and resolution, ethics, systems change, and emerging themes in leadership.
+They also engage in a weeklong outdoor experience focused on building community, group trust, capacity for deep collaboration, and relational leadership skills.
+Their week together leads participants to tap into seldom-used inner resources in a way that transforms their perceptions of personal abilities, and strengthens and adds new dimensions to their visions of themselves and others and what, together, they can do.

 To learn more about the Fellows Program offered in each chapter, please see the individual chapter website of interest.
 Several chapter websites include a video of graduates discussing their ALF experience.